openstack/nova/doc/source/testing/libvirt-numa.rst

   | }
   +----------------------------------------------------------------------------+

-Meanwhile, the guest instance should not have any NUMA configuration recorded
+Meanwhile, the guest instance should not have any NUMA configuration recorded:

 .. code-block:: bash